Get insider access

 8.7 HDR Movies

 The Sony A80K is excellent for watching HDR movies.
-It performs very well in dark rooms as it has a near-infinite contrast ratio that results in perfect black levels and no blooming around bright objects.
+It performs very well in dark rooms as it has a near-infinite contrast ratio, resulting in perfect black levels and no blooming around bright objects.
 It also displays a wide range of colors in HDR.
-Its HDR peak brightness is okay, and some highlights stand out, but it isn't bright enough to make a ton of colors look vivid.
+Its HDR peak brightness is okay, and it's enough to make some bright highlights stand out in a dark room, but the TV is not bright enough to look vibrant and colorful if you have a few lights on.

 Pros